Q: What is Adventist Frontier Missions Society (AFMS)?

 Q: Is AFMS financially accountable?

-A: Adventist Frontier Missions Society is thoroughly committed to providing faithful stewardship of the funds our committed partners have entrusted to us for the planting of churches among unreached people groups.
-We are fully aware of the sacrifices our partners make as they give, and we faithfully commit to using their gifts wisely.
-We engage in full financial accountability by having our records audited annually by an outside accounting firm.
-If you contact our office, we would be happy to send you a financial report of our latest audit, listing income and expenses.
+A: Adventist Frontier Missions Society is thoroughly committed to providing faithful stewardship of the funds our committed partners have entrusted to us for planting churches in unreached people groups.
+We are fully aware of the sacrifices our partners make as they give, and we faithfully commit to using their gifts wisely while adhering to industry best practices and financial efficiency.
+AFSM engages in full financial accountability by annually having our records audited by an outside accounting firm.
+A financial report of this audit, listing income and expenses, is available from our office upon request.